Peace & Justice Project

-The Peace and Justice Project is a left-wing British private limited company founded by the former leader of the Labour Party, Jeremy Corbyn.
-In 2022, The Sunday Telegraph said that there were calls for the company to be established as a new political party in the United Kingdom.
+Peace & Justice Project Ltd (PJP) is a left-wing British organisation founded on 13 October 2020 by the former leader of the Labour Party, Jeremy Corbyn.
+Its current directors are Corbyn and Pamela Fitzpatrick.

 Background

+Following the Labour Party's defeat in the 2019 United Kingdom general election, Jeremy Corbyn stated his intention to stand down as leader of the Labour Party.
 In April 2020, Keir Starmer became the leader of the Labour Party.
-Starmer was seen as a more centrist figure than his predecessor as Labour leader, Jeremy Corbyn.
+Starmer was seen as a more centrist figure than Corbyn.

-In October 2020, the former Corbyn was suspended from the Labour Party for saying that allegations of antisemitism within the party were exaggerated by political opponents on the right-wing of the party.
+On 29 October 2020, a report by the Equalities and Human Rights Commission into antisemitism in the Labour Party was published, finding that the party was responsible for unlawful acts of harassment and discrimination.
+In response to the report, Corbyn said that while antisemitism was "absolutely abhorrent" and that "one anti-Semite [in the Labour Party] is one too many", he said that "the scale of the problem was also dramatically overstated for political reasons by our opponents inside and outside the party, as well as by much of the media" leading to his suspension from the party.

 Project founding

-On 13 December 2020, Jeremy Corbyn announced the project, and said that its areas of focus will include environmentalism, international peace cooperation, poverty, social inequality and corporation power.
+On 13 December 2020, Jeremy Corbyn announced the project, and said that its areas of focus will include environmentalism, international peace cooperation, poverty, social inequality and corporate power.
 Corbyn launched the project on 17 January 2021, and its affiliates include Christine Blower, Len McCluskey and Zarah Sultana.
 Rafael Correa said that he "welcome[d] the creation" of the project.